-The 2019 Index demonstrates that the vast majority of companies have yet to meaningfully address even the most basic sustainability risks.
+The 2019 Index demonstrates that most companies have yet to meaningfully address the most fundamental sustainability risks.
 Three companies (Minerva, Grupo Bafar and Industrias Bachoco), valued at $4 billion and with combined revenues of over $8 billion, are ranked as high risk (worst performers) by the Index.
 None of the companies are ranked among the top 10 companies in the 2019 assessment.

 Greenhouse Gas Emissions

 - The nine Latin American companies scored an average of 18% on managing greenhouse gas emissions compared with 17% attained by the remaining 51 Index companies.